 In 1996, Peter Borwein (brother of Jonathan Borwein), Simon Plouffe and Bailey co-authored a paper that presents a new formula for pi:

 This formula, now known as the "BBP formula for pi", permits one to compute the n-th binary or hexadecimal digit of pi, without computing the first n-1 digits, by means of a simple scheme that requires very little memory.
 It was discovered by Simon Plouffe using a computer program written by Bailey that implements a simplified version of Helaman Ferguson's "PSLQ" algorithm.
 More recently, Richard Crandall and Bailey have shown that there is a connection between the new pi formula and the centuries-old question of normality (ie, statistical randomness of digits in a certain sense) of pi and various other math constants.
-This work has been featured in recent Science News and Scientific American articles:

 - Bailey's pi website: